After completing the Android SDK integration process, follow this guide to integrate HTTPDNS with WebView.

 3.1 Solution overview

-This solution starts a local HTTP proxy server in your application.
-It uses the `ProxyController` from AndroidX WebKit to route all WebView network requests to this local proxy.
-The proxy performs HTTPDNS domain name resolution and then forwards the requests to the actual server.
+This solution starts a local HTTP proxy server that receives all WebView network requests via AndroidX WebKit's `ProxyController`.
+The proxy resolves domain names through HTTPDNS and forwards requests to the target server.

 Workflow: